Home/College Football

 James Franklin in major trouble

 “Fire Franklin” rants were a major highlight in Penn State’s loss against Oregon, but no one expected it to continue against UCLA too.
 Now, for years, Penn State has been viewed as a Big Ten contender and is 2-21 against ranked teams in the AP Top 6.
-Their massive comeback of getting over with a 14-point deficit and forcing overtime against Oregon went right into the drain by a costly interception by Drew Allar.
+Their massive comeback of getting over with a 14-point deficit and forcing overtime against Oregon went right into the drain due to a costly interception by Drew Allar.
 These results showed their current struggles to win against top programs.
 But against UCLA?
 That’s no excuse.

 Fans are frustrated by their second-half collapses and late-game mistakes, and the only thing that’s left for them to say is to get rid of James Franklin.
-But is it that straight to first him?
+But is it that easy to fire him?
 Back in 2021 Franklin signed a 10-year deal that pays him an $8 million salary with a $500k retention bonus each year.
 So, if at all Penn State plans on firing him, they will have to pay him the entire base salary with supplemental pay of $6.5 million with his insurance of $1 million and $8 million in total for the number of years remaining.

 ADVERTISEMENT